auth0/laravel-auth0/README.md

 ### Creating an Auth0 API

-**This is only required if you are building a stateless application.** You can create a new Auth0 API using [the Auth0 CLI](https://github.com/auth0/):
+You can create a new Auth0 API using [the Auth0 CLI](https://github.com/auth0/):

 ```bash
 auth0 apis create \